 Depending on your investment goals, there are two main ways to access the Ethereum market.
 The first is to join a cryptocurrency exchange where you can buy and sell various crypto tokens from other people at the current market prices.
 It entails ownership of the underlying digital assets.
 You can purchase Ether and other altcoins with fiat currencies and methods like bank cards, wire transfers, or digital wallets.

 Many crypto exchanges offer custodial wallets for customers to store their coins in and manage their private keys on their behalf.
-We can also distinguish between hot and cold custodial wallets.
+Custodial wallets fall into two categories: hot and cold.
 Hot wallets connect to the internet via mobile or desktop applications and are primarily suitable for individuals who conduct crypto transactions regularly.

-Using conventional brokerages is a better option for beginners just learning the ropes of trading cryptocurrencies like Ether.
+Conventional brokerages can be a more accessible option for beginners new to cryptocurrency trading.
 Most online brokers allow customers to speculate on Ether price movements without buying the underlying tokens.
-It usually happens through derivative instruments like the contract for difference (CFD), where traders profit if asset prices move in their favor.
-CFDs are high-risk leveraged instruments that involve trading on margin, but we shall elaborate on this later.
+This usually happens through derivative instruments like the contract for difference (CFD), where traders profit if asset prices move in their favor.
+CFDs are high-risk leveraged instruments that involve trading on margin, which is discussed in more detail below.

 Some brokers offer crypto derivatives like options and futures on top of contracts for difference.
 Customers use the broker’s platform to place trading orders and incur fees in the form of spreads (the difference between the bid and ask prices quoted by the broker).
 Brokers may also charge commissions in addition to spreads.
 Custodial wallets are usually unavailable since customers do not purchase any Ether, at least with most conventional brokers.